Subscribe

 • Crusts or scabs in or between toes.
 Crusty, scabby toes and foot pads are very painful for dogs, and they can even open up, leaking pus and blood.

 • Hyperpigmentation.
-If your dog’s skin looks dark brown or black, their body is likely reacting to something.
+If your dog’s skin looks dark brown or black, their body is likely reacting to irritation, friction, or inflammation (like from allergies).

 How is paw pododermatitis treated?

-Visit your vet for an official diagnosis — Your vet will evaluate your dog’s physical condition and medical history before beginning the testing phase.
+Visit your vet for an official diagnosis — The first step is finding out the causes of pododermatitis.
+Your vet will evaluate your dog’s physical condition and medical history before beginning the testing phase.
 Often, pododermatitis can be recognized by sight, but the causes always require testing.

-Several tests will be conducted — Your vet will perform several tests, including cytology, biopsies, skin scrapes, take hair and blood samples, and more to determine what is wrong with your dog.
+Several tests will be conducted — Your vet will perform several tests, including skin cytology, biopsies, skin scrapes, hair plucks, blood tests, sensitivity testing, and possibly take fungal cultures to determine what is wrong with your dog.
 They won’t stop at just one test, because paw pododermatitis can be caused by more than one thing at the same time.
 So, a full round of testing is needed.
 In some cases, you’ll need to see a specialist called a veterinary dermatologist to get a complete diagnosis.

 A diagnosis will be made — Once your vet has finished testing, they’ll be able to make a complete and accurate diagnosis.
 They may make one diagnosis or multiple.
 Depending on exactly what’s wrong with your pup, treatment recommendations will vary.

-Your vet will recommend treatment — Usually, treatment involves a few weeks’ worth of antibiotics at minimum.
-Depending on the case, your vet will also recommend more treatments such as foot soaks, as well as ongoing visits and therapy to monitor recovery progress.
+Your vet will recommend treatment — Usually, this involves a few weeks’ worth of topical therapy with antibiotics, at minimum.
+Depending on the severity of the case, your vet may also recommend more advanced treatments such as foot soaks, oral medications, surgery, or ongoing visits and therapy to monitor recovery progress.

 Preventing environmental, parasitic, and allergic pododermatitis